 After filling out the contact form, you will receive an invitation every time we launch a new study.
 During the study, one of our colleagues will be there to walk you through the experiment via voice or video call.

 Our experiments are designed by renowned scientists who are experienced in doing research with children.
-The head of the project is Uli Sauerland, Vice Director of the Leibniz Centre for General Linguistics (ZAS) and head of the research area “Semantics&Pragmatics”.
+The head of the project is Uli Sauerland, head of the research area “Semantics&Pragmatics” at the Leibniz Centre for General Linguistics (ZAS).

 The experiments are usually conducted by one of our student employees, which have been selected for their suitability and instructed to do online research with children by Dr. Sauerland.
 The experiments will be conducted in a relaxed, playful atmosphere free of pressure.
 We want the children to feel comfortable and encouraged to express themselves freely.